Skip to content

 Alright, let’s break down this finance jargon, “WACC.”
 Essentially, the Weighted Average Cost of Capital is like figuring out the average interest rate a company pays on all the money it uses to run its business.
 It’s a blend of how much it costs to get money from shareholders (equity) and how much it costs to borrow money (debt).
 The “weighted average” part means we consider how much of each kind of financing a company actually uses.
 So, if a company uses mostly debt, that cost will have a bigger impact on the overall WACC.
 Why bother calculating this?
 Well, WACC is a crucial tool for making smart investment decisions.
 Think of it as the hurdle rate if a project can’t generate a return higher than the WACC, it’s probably not worth doing!
 Understanding the cost of capital ensures proper allocation of funds.
 And let’s be honest, who doesn’t want to make smart money moves?

-See also Calculate Opportunity Cost
+See also How To Calculate Operating Leverage

 The WACC Formula